 In this world, people have beliefs based on what they have been taught or grown up with.
 Other people have newer, more fashionable ideas.
 Who’s right?
 Are we making progress or going around in circles?
 Once we took half-caste children from their mothers and took children from their unmarried mothers.
-We thought it right then, but we think it wrong now.
+We thought it right then, but we think it wrong now no matter how unsuitable the parents prove to be.

 It’s a very strange world today in many ways.
 In recent times you have seen the anguish of victims of molestation at the hands of Catholic clergy and other institutional abuse – young people put into harms way by the institutions that were supposed to protect them.
 But if someone would now question the right of gay couples to adopt children they would be hounded down as homophobic!
 They would be the worst kind of bigoted, narrow minded, reactionary troglodytes.